isomerpages/csa-sicw1/_media/Media Accreditation.md

 **VENUE**
 <br>Media Centre
-<br>Begonia 3010A, Level 3
+<br>Begonia 3110, Level 3
 <br>Sands Expo and Convention Centre
 <br>10 Bayfront Ave, Singapore 018956

 vii.
 The representative(s) must produce an email confirmation as well as two copies of his/her name cards when collecting the media badge at the event. **NO MEDIA PASS WILL BE ISSUED WITHOUT PROPER DOCUMENTATION.**

 viii.
-Accreditation does not guarantee journalists and photographers access to all media events/press conferences.
+Accreditation does not guarantee journalists, camera crew and photographers access to all media events/press conferences.
 Journalists and photographers should refer to the press kit for more details.

 ix.
 The media pass is&nbsp;**NON-TRANSFERABLE**.
 It may only be used by the person whose name and publication name appear on the badge.